MxOrbulent/renaming/README.md

 Learn more about [renaming a branch](https://docs.github.com/github/administering-a-repository/renaming-a-branch).

 Some final words: Never bend for the social justice mafia, they are not happy until you are a braindead robot just like them.
 Beep boop motherfuckers.
 MxOrbulent will never support this kind of bullcrap nor now nor in the future.
+The only thing we support is fucking women in the pussy, beer, and a willingness to learn technical knowledge and merit.
+We only fight back when you make it a point to be a annoying cunt.